-Second, I identified and narrated mechanisms within each category based on a more careful reading of the selected studies.
+Second, we identified and narrated mechanisms within each category based on a more careful reading of the selected studies.
 The categories are covered with a variable amount of detail in our literature corpus, which emphasises reliability and coverage across management disciplines at the cost of depth in a particular topic.
-Undoubtedly, it would be possible to find more insights in the literature by focusing on a particular aspect of entrepreneurship.
+Undoubtedly, It is possible to find many more insights in the literature by focusing on a particular topic.